 Pentaho, one of the open source Business Intelligence vendors, has released a new version (4.8) of its product suite.
 The company says to have implemented better support for Big Data and to have added ad hoc analysis to their mobile Business Intelligence solution.

 As a 100% vendor independent research and consulting company, we have been examining these new product features thoroughly.
 We have adjusted the scores for Pentaho BI in our BI tools comparison matrix to reflect the new features.
-Our survey compares 16 Business Intelligence tools on 169 product features across 12 major categories.
+Our survey compares all the major Business Intelligence tools on 169 product features across 12 major categories.

 This new version of Pentaho BI supports the analysis of Big Data in a user friendly manner: a process consisting of three simple steps: